y-srinath/MyRepo/README.md

 Hi,

-I will make some changes.
+I will make some changes which are useful.